HoLuc/GPT-model-Benchmark/README.md

 ## Content

-The following repository consists of a benchmark of Language Models (such as GPT-3, BERT, BART, or Pegasus just to a few) in the case of text summarization task.
+The following repository consists of a benchmark of Language Models (GPT-3.5 : text-davinci-003, BERT, and GPT-2) in the case of text summarization task of 115 sentences from the test dataset of the CNN-DailyMail News from Kaggle (https://www.kaggle.com/datasets/gowrishankarp/newspaper-text-summarization-cnn-dailymail).

+## To use ChatGPT

 Before running the scripts, and to be able to use ChatGPT for the experiments, you have to put your api key on *openai_key.txt* to be able to use the OpenAI models.
 To get it, you must an OpenAI account available by doing the following steps: